Short answer: Once a year.

 Post-Carbon Filter:

-Since the significant contaminants of your drinking water are filtered out by the earlier filters and only a few contaminants are left to be screened out by the post-carbon filter, this filter lasts longer than pre-filters.
+Since the significant contaminants of your high-quality water are filtered out by the earlier filters and only a few contaminants are left to be screened out by the carbon post filter, its filter life lasts longer than pre-filters.

 You should replace this filter of your Reverse Osmosis system (mainly if it comprises a reverse osmosis water repository tank) within six months to one year, depending upon the system’s usage.